svobom57/.github/pull_request_template.md

 **Ticket/Issue Reference:**  PROJ-123 / #123

-## Testing Plan
+## How do we deploy & test this?

-How can we test this?
+How will this PR be deployed and tested?

 ## Checklist